jameshume/jehtech/src/html/electronics/inductors.md

             But here's a question, <em>phase relative to what?!</em>.
         </p>
         <p>
-            Because we have used the identitity that expresses the sum as a $\cos$, and the voltage across the inuctor is a $\cos$, we have taken the phase <em>relative to the inductor</em>.
+            Because we have used the identitity that expresses the sum as a $\cos$, and the voltage across the inductor is a $\cos$, we have taken the phase <em>relative to the inductor</em>.
         </p>
         <p>
             That looks quite easy, but I think the maths just worked out in this example.
 Mostly doing it the "pure trig" way is much harder than using phasors...
         </p>
         <p>
-            Now lets solve it a different way, using [phasors](../mathsy_stuff/math_revision.html#phasors) to make the maths simpler!
+            Now lets solve it a different way, using <a href="../mathsy_stuff/math_revision.html#phasors" target="_blank">phasors</a> to make the maths simpler!
         </p>
         <p>
             We can write